gauravsgr/amcheck/README.md

 and chromedriver (and a webapp if you use docker-compose).
 If docker-compose is used, the data.txt log can be accessed through the flask app at http://localhost:8888/data. (change with IP address if running on a remote/cloud host).
 Alternatively you can bash in the scraper container and check the logs at /tmp/data.txt.
 4. This repo is under automated build at docker hub.
-Images can be downloaded directly instead of building it.
+Scraper Image (https://hub.docker.com/r/gauravsgr/amcheck) can be downloaded directly instead of building it.

 General docker commands are:
 [A1] Build docker Image by going (cd) into app directory